mick-m/dive_into_kcna/build_a_docker_container/README.md

 alpine                                    latest                                                                        8a1f59ffb675   6 weeks ago     13.3MB
 ```

-2. Create a Dockerfile (see 'cmatrix' directory)
+# Create a Dockerfile (see 'cmatrix' directory)

-3. Build a container and test manual setup prior to automation (from directory containing the Dockerfile):
+# Build a container to test manual setup prior to automation (from directory containing the Dockerfile):
 ```
 [+] Building 0.1s (5/5) FINISHED                                                                                  docker:desktop-linux
  => [internal] load build definition from Dockerfile                                                                              0.0s